Intel X25-M G2 vs. Old Laptop Drive Benchmarks

 Core I7 Laptop AHCI DL X25-M 8192M 56415 89 87157 11 39827 9 69707 98 298590 29 16150 45

 I included an old benchmark of my web server.
 It has four 7200 RPM SATA drives in a Linux software RAID 10.
-I am very happy with now well the X25-M compares to the array.
+I am very happy with how well the X25-M compares to the array.

 I tested both the CFQ and Deadline IO schedulers on the X25.
 The machine felt more responsive when the test was running on the Deadline scheduler.
 I started a to test the noop scheduler but the machine felt much worse than it did during the CFQ test.
 I didn't bother letting that test continue after that.

 Having AHCI and NCQ improves read performance pretty significantly and it seems to improve seek time dramatically, especially for the SSD.
-If you are able to use AHCI I would recommend it.
+If you are able to use AHCI, I would recommend it.

-I wanted to run some bonnie++ benchmarks against the X25 because they I couldn't find any anywhere else.
+I wanted to run some bonnie++ benchmarks against the X25 because I couldn't find any anywhere else.
 Bonnie++ doesn't do a very good job of highlighting the biggest advantage of the X25 because it only has one random access test.

 Results From the "Butt Dyno"